remiljw/learn-terraform-aws-instance/README.md

 - Launch your terminal and cd to the root of this project, run the following commands to deploy the infrastructure:
 - - `terraform init`
+- - - initiates terraform
 - - `terraform fmt`
+- - - formats the files to match the canonical standar
 - - `terraform validate`
+- - - ensures the files are syntactically valid and internally consistent
 - - `terraform apply -auto-approve`
+- - - creates the infrastructure

 - Wait for the infrastructure to deploy.
 On successful deploy you should have an output as this on your terminal:
 ```shell